 If you’re in this industry, you likely have your plate full of challenges, including a tight labour market, heavy competition, and high turnover, along with the constant needs to innovate and create a differentiated customer experience.

 There are a number of circumstances underscoring these challenges, but a couple of trends are particularly notable.
 First, the rising importance of technology for everything from, say, ordering a meal, to that meal’s packaging, to robotics that manufacture the packaging and even process the food.

 And second, the rise of customer control: customers who want everything delivered, even foods that don’t exactly travel well; conscience- or belief-driven purchasing; and customer choice reigning supreme (do you want rice or greens as a base for that ‘design your own’ bowl?).

 Engaging Employees While Boosting Revenue

 What do these trends mean for the hundreds of thousands of employees in this sector, as well as those who employ and manage them?
-In one sense, these changes mean employees are in an exciting, promising sector poised for growth (to the tune of GBP6562m in the UK at an annual growth rate of 5.8%; and US15,409m in the United States).
+In one sense, these changes mean employees are in an exciting, promising sector poised for growth (to the tune of £13,427m in the UK by 2025 at an annual growth rate of 4.94%; and US $15,390m revenue in the United States).